alexsam29/MyCheckUp/ProductBacklog.md

 > - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.

 ### Profile
+> - As a patient, I should be able to create my profile to add my contact information and address.
-> - As a patient, I should be able to update my profile page so that my contact information and adress stays up-to-date.
+> - As a patient, I should be able to view and update my profile page so that my contact information and address stays up-to-date.
+> - As a doctor, I should be able to create my profile to add my contact information and address.
-> - As a doctor, I should be able to update my profile page so that my contact information and adress stays up-to-date.
+> - As a doctor, I should be able to view and update my profile page so that my contact information and address stays up-to-date.

 ### Survey
 > - As a patient, I should be able to complete a survey and get a response from the system based on the survey report that has been completed.